The 21st Century Retirement Plan: Accumulate Phase

 - Don’t get emotional about your statements: You are buying every month; while rising prices feel good, falling prices allow you to buy at lower levels.

-Another paradox centers on risk taking.
-Investing in stocks and watching the value rise and fall significantly can seem very risky, especially if no one has explained the potential rewards.
-We will seek to quantify the risk to your retirement of ‘playing it safe’.
+Also, as we discussed earlier, we believe not investing in stocks is a greater risk to retirement success than experiencing temporary downside.
+In the next section we will seek to quantify the risk to your retirement of ‘playing it safe’.
 We think the numbers discussed below will surprise and perhaps amaze many of you, so please read on.

 Our Model Retirement Saver ends up with $4,500,000 million.